-- Chapter 1, Matter, Energy, and Measurement, serves as a general introduction to the text and introduces the pedagogical elements that are new to this edition, with an emphasis on solving conversion problems related to a clinical setting.
-Six new problems were added. - In Chapter 2, Atoms, we introduce four of the five ways used to represent molecules throughout the text: we show water as a molecular formula, a structural formula, a ball-and-stick model, and a space-filling model.
-Twelve new problems were added. - Chapter 3, Chemical Bonds, begins with a discussion of ionic compounds, followed by a discussion of molecular compounds.
-Twenty-one new problems were added. - Chapter 4, Chemical Reactions, introduces the various intricacies in writing and balancing chemical reactions before stoichiometry is introduced.
-This chapter includes the How To box, "How to Balance a Chemical Equation," which illustrates a step-by-step method for balancing an equation.
-Twenty-three new challenge problems were added. - In Chapter 5, Gases, Liquids, and Solids, we present intermolecular forces of attraction in order of increasing energy, namely London dispersion forces, dipole-dipole interactions, and hydrogen bonding.
-Fifteen new challenge problems were added. - Chapter 6, Solutions and Colloids, opens with a listing of the most common types of solutions, followed by a discussion of the factors that affect solubility and the most common units for concentration, and closes with an enhanced discussion of colligative properties.
-Seven new challenge problems were added. - Chapter 7, Reaction Rates and Chemical Equilibrium, shows how these two important topics are related to one another.
-A How To box shows how to interpret the value of the equilibrium constant, K. In addition, six new problems were added. - Chapter 8, Acids and Bases, introduces the use of curved arrows to show the flow of electrons in organic reactions.
+- Chapter 1, Matter, Energy, and Measurement, serves as a general introduction to the text and introduces the pedagogical elements that are new to this edition.
+A new example on unit conversions was added, as well as various application problems related to a clinical setting.
+Thirteen new problems were added. - In Chapter 2, Atoms, we introduce four of the five ways we use to represent molecules throughout the text: we show water as a molecular formula, a structural formula, a ball-and-stick model, and a space-filling model.
+Nine new problems were added. - Chapter 3, Chemical Bonds, begins with a discussion of ionic compounds, followed by a discussion of molecular compounds.
+New problems dealing with biomolecules were added. - Chapter 4, Chemical Reactions, was reorganized in order for students to better understand the various intricacies in writing and balancing chemical reactions before stoichiometry is introduced.
+This chapter includes the How To box, How to Balance a Chemical Equation, which illustrates a step-by-step method for balancing an equation.
+Several challenge problems were added.

+- In Chapter 5, Gases, Liquids, and Solids, we present intermolecular forces of attraction in order of increasing energy, namely London dispersion forces, dipole-dipole interactions, and hydrogen bonding.
+Section 5.9 was updated to include a more descriptive overview of the various types of crystalline solids, and increased coverage of allotropes of carbon.
+Nine new problems were added. - Chapter 6, Solutions and Colloids, opens with a listing of the most common types of solutions, followed by a discussion of the factors that affect solubility, the most common units for concentration, and closes with an enhanced discussion of colligative properties.
+A new Chemical Connections box on electrolytes and eight new problems were added. - Chapter 7, Reaction Rates and Chemical Equilibrium, shows how these two important topics are related to one another.
+A How To box shows how to Interpret the Value of the Equilibrium Constant, K. In addition, nine new problems were added. - Chapter 8, Acids and Bases, introduces the use of curved arrows to show the flow of electrons in organic reactions.
 Specifically, we use them here to show the flow of electrons in proton-transfer reactions.
 The major theme in this chapter is the discussion of acid-base buffers and the Henderson-Hasselbalch equation.
-Information was added on solving problems using the activity series, along with six new problems.
+Information on the activity series and seven new problems were added. - Chapter 9, Nuclear Chemistry, highlights nuclear applications to medicine.